By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Ideally in the future, I would love to perform some small chamber works, the kind of music I enjoy.
-I prefer doing music that I enjoy.
 Growing up playing in orchestras and in the Melbourne University orchestra, I learnt that I didn’t enjoy those experiences as much as I thought I would.
 And that was a big reason in realising that the full time route of performing classical music wasn’t for me.

 What pieces of repertoire would you like to perform in the future?

 But I do love the more classical repertoire alongside that.
-I love the Bruch Violin Concerto, the Korngold one….
-I love Beethoven, Sarasate, I love Romantic, late-Romantic, late-Classical.
-But then I also love Bach as well!
+I love the Bruch violin concerto, the Korngold one… I love Beethoven, Sarasate, but then I also love Bach as well!
 All its rawness.

-I like to make sure my students aren’t exclusively playing classical… I ensure they have proper technique when they play, but that they’re able to play their favourite song, the songs they love doing.
-One student wants to learn the Titanic themes, and I’ll give it to them while they’re learning a Mozart!
+I like to make sure my students aren’t exclusively playing classical music.
+I ensure they have proper technique when they play, but that they’re able to play their favourite song, the songs they love doing.
+One student wants to learn the Titanic themes, and I’ll give it to them while they’re learning a Mozart piece!
 Or the soundtrack from Moana.